Types of Pool Finishes: Which One is for You?

 Contractors use a round-edged trowel to apply plaster to the pool surfaces.
 Although plaster is typically white, it is highly customizable by adding different dye colors.
 Adding dyes and other pigments also helps give it extra dimension or drams.

 A typical plaster finish can last anywhere from 5 to 10 years, depending on the specific formulation and the elements.
-Also, it is one of the cheapest options as the price hovers around $5,000 for a
+Also, it is one of the cheapest options as the price hovers around $5,000 for a standard size pool, making it very ideal for those working on a tight budget.

 Despite giving pools a classic and more iconic finish, plaster is more prone to staining and etching.
 Also, it requires more maintenance, and if not applied correctly, it can feel a little rough to the touch.